What Is the W-R-I-G-H-T Cycling of Hormones—And Is It Right for You?

 What Is Hormone Cycling?

-Rather than giving the same dose of hormones every day (known as static dosing), cycling aims to
+Hormone cycling is a way of administering bioidentical hormones—most often estrogen and progesterone—in a pattern that mimics the body’s natural monthly rhythm.
+Rather than giving the same dose of hormones every day (known as static dosing), cycling aims to replicate the peaks and valleys that happen naturally during the menstrual cycle.

 The W-R-I-G-H-T Protocol at a Glance